 Part of making choices about branding your practice is understanding who you’re appealing to.
 Who is your patient base?
 Before you decide on your visual style, language on the website, or even your marketing campaigns, you must know your target demographic.

-If your chiropractic care is geared toward elderly patients, you’ll need to make different branding choices than you would for targeting young athletes dealing with sports injuries.
+If your chiropractic care is geared toward elderly patients, you’ll need to make different branding choices than you would if you were targeting young athletes dealing with sports injuries.

 To build your brand and grow your practice, you need to constantly update your digital content to reach a wider audience.
 One of the easiest ways to turn out relevant content on a daily or weekly basis is through a blog on your company website.